Disclaimer: This article contains spoilers for Wicked.

 This continuous usage of pink and green imagery was a cohesive element I enjoyed, with the pink message interestingly directly aligning with Glinda’s uncaring attitude towards animals in Oz.
 This nuanced use of color matches the marketing of the movie as a modern and relevant tale in today’s society.

 Central to the movie were the musical numbers, which did not disappoint.
-The choreography is exactly aligned with the lyrics, which bring classic songs like “Popular” and “Loathing” to life in a way that feels fresh.
+The choreography is exactly aligned with the lyrics, which bring classic songs like “Popular” and “What is This Feeling”* to life in a way that feels fresh.
 The extended numbers such as “Dancing Through Life” also cleverly align with the character’s narrative arcs.
 For example, the song initially comprises Glinda and Fiyero as the main singers with Elphaba left out, but evolves into a moment of genuine connection between Elphaba and Glinda, turning it from a shallow and exclusive piece to something more sincere.

 In terms of cinematography, Wicked makes a bold impression on watchers from the beginning with visually impressive cinematic techniques such as suspenseful audio buildings, immensely smooth and clever transitions, bursts of pink lighting when Glinda goes overboard, and cameras twisting and turning in shocking ways to follow the action of the scene.
 These choices gave life to already-known songs and plot developments to make them feel like they were tailor-made for the screen.